 If you know someone who is ill and would like a visit from the Pastoral Care Minister or a parish volunteer, contact Barbara Staats.
 We will visit parishioners in their homes, senior residences, nursing homes, and in the hospital.

 Hospitalization can be a lonely or difficult experience.
 When we are notified that a parishioner is hospitalized, our pastoral care minister will visit, bring Communion, and provide spiritual and emotional support.
 Due to privacy regulations, we are unable to know if you are at the hospital unless you inform us.
 If you, or a family member, are to be hospitalized, please let us know.

 Anointing of the sick

 In the Sacrament of the Anointing of the Sick, the priest anoints the seriously ill, injured, or the elderly with the oil of the sick.
 The oil of the sick is a special oil used for the Sacrament of the Anointing of the Sick.
 It is blessed by the bishop at the Chrism Mass during Holy Week.
 In addition to anointing, the person is often offered Eucharist.
 For a dying person, the sacrament is preparation for passing over to eternal life.
-If you or someone close to you desires anointing, please contact Joan Gecik.
+If you or someone close to you desires anointing, please contact Barbara Staats.

 Communion to the sick or homebound

 Specially trained lay ministers bring Communion to parishioners who are unable to attend Mass, but wish to receive the Eucharist.
 The pastoral care minister will arrange frequency with the parishioner.
 Parishioners may receive Communion at home for short-term recovery from surgery or on a long-term basis.
 If you would like to have Communion brought to you, please contact Barbara Staats.